GNWekesa/GNWekesa/README.md

 - 👋 Hi, I’m @GNWekesa
-- 👀 I’m interested in web development and software engineering.
+- 👀 I’m interested in software engineering.
 - 🌱 I’m currently learning MySQL,HTML, CSS, JavaScript, and Python
 - 💞️ I’m looking to collaborate on any Python related projects
-- 📫 How to reach me whatsapp via +254115331948
+- 📫 How to reach me via gabriellanekwek@gmail.com
 - 😄 Pronouns: none, am a woman and that's it
 - ⚡ Fun fact: I am an analytical person, I analyze all situations